-Israel and International Law Program: Mishpatim
+WHAT WE DOIsrael and International Law Program: Mishpatim

 Mishpatim Canada is a program to introduce Canadian law students to Israel and its legal system.
 It was launched in the Spring of 2011 under the leadership of Dr. Bryan Schwartz, Asper Professor of International Law at the University of Manitoba.
 It received stellar reviews from the two dozen University of Manitoba law students who participated, eliciting comments regarding its “life changing” nature.
 Many would later refer to it as the most memorable part of their law program.
-See this link for more information.

 In 2012, the program was again delivered, once again to highly positive feedback.
 The first steps were taken to expand the scope of the program, by including some students from the Asper School of Business and the University of Saskatchewan law school.
 The long term goal is to preserve its character as a signature program of the Manitoba law school, but also expand the impact and reach by making places available to law and MBA students throughout Canada.